scala/docs.scala-lang/_overviews/scala3-book/taste-intro.md

 This chapter provides a whirlwind tour of the main features of the Scala 3 programming language.
 After this initial tour, the rest of the book provides more details on these features, and the [Reference documentation][reference] provides _many_ more details.

-> Throughout this book, we recommend you to experiment with the examples on [Scastie](https://scastie.scala-lang.org), or in the Scala REPL, which is demonstrated shortly.
+## Setting Up Scala

+Througout this chapter, and the rest of the book, we encourage you to try out the examples by either copying them or typing them out manually.
+The tools necessary to follow along with the examples on your own computer can be installed by following our [getting started guide](/getting-started/index.html).

+> Alternatively you can run the examples in a web browser with [Scastie](https://scastie.scala-lang.org), a
+> fully online editor and code-runner for Scala.

 [reference]: {{ site.scala3ref }}/overview.html